jnozzi/cocoadev.com/markdown/ProgrammaticallyControlExpose.md

 ----

 I don't believe it's possible in any supported way.
-Nor in any non-annoying way ;) How about putting up a General/BezelServices-type overlay window as you switch?  *Nnnoooo, I'd rather find a MORE ANNOYING way.
+Nor in any non-annoying way ;) How about putting up a BezelServices-type overlay window as you switch?  *Nnnoooo, I'd rather find a MORE ANNOYING way.
 You people are no help! :-) *

 ----